 Category #7: Seasonal or holiday-related conversation starters for work

-Throughout the year, there are many significant events that come with the changing of the seasons.
+Throughout the year, many significant events come with the changing of the seasons.

 The following work conversation starters should cover everything from summer vacations to holiday greetings.